Testing the theory of gravity with DESI: estimators, predictions and simulation requirements: Conclusions

 \section{Conclusions}

-In this paper, we have undertaken an initial study of estimators that could potentially be employed to extract information about the properties of gravity from DESI large-scale structure data, leveraging the variety of environments DESI will observe, from voids to densely populated galaxy clusters.
+In this paper, we have undertaken an initial study of summary statistics that can potentially be employed to extract information about the properties of gravity from DESI large-scale structure data, leveraging the variety of environments DESI will observe, from voids to densely populated galaxy clusters.
 We have considered one, two and multi-point statistics of positional clustering and relative motions of galaxies in both configuration and Fourier spaces, utilizing mock galaxy samples from simulations that currently cover smaller volumes than will be covered in the full DESI survey.
+A brief summary of the summary statistics that we have looked at is given in Table \ref{tab:summary}.

 This work is a preparatory step to both assess the relative potential of different statistics to put constraints on the properties of gravity and to determine the requirements for future larger-scale cosmological simulations, in terms of both the necessary fidelity in reproducing modified gravity phenomenology, and in reproducing the realities of the DESI survey extent, completeness and instrumental and astrophysical systematic effects.